phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

 The @package tag can be used as a counterpart or supplement to Namespaces.
-Namespaces provide a functional subdivision of "Structural Elements" where the
+Namespaces provide a functional subdivision of Structural Elements where the
 @package tag can provide a *logical* subdivision in which way the elements can be grouped with a different hierarchy.